-There can be no question that use of a vocational expert will greatly enhance the case for a client who has suffered a serious personal injury.
+There can be no question that the use of a vocational expert will greatly enhance the case for a client who has suffered a serious personal injury.
 Vocational experts specifically focus on strengthening your case once liability has been established, so you can persuasively prove the extent of the economic damages.

 This article discusses how vocational expertise works and illustrates the result in three case studies, handled by our experts at Occupational Assessment Services, Inc. (OAS).
 After reading this article, please feel free to contact us if you have any questions about how our vocational experts can assist you with your personal injury case.

 We are one of the most experienced employability, life care planning, and vocational expert firms in the United States.
 To discuss your case, call us at 1-800-292-1919, contact us at a location near you, or through our online form.